How To Claim Compensation For A Herniated Disc / Slipped Disc? – How Much Can I Claim?

 Unfortunately, there are some scenarios where an injury of this nature could be caused by the negligence of a third party.
 For example, if you work in an environment that requires you to lift heavy objects, then your employer should provide you with the correct protective equipment and provide training, such as lifting techniques and equipment usage.
 If an employer fails to perform these requirements, then their negligence could contribute towards a workplace incident that could have been avoided.

-The Health and Safety Executive (HSE) outline that training those in manual handling positions cannot guarantee a safer working environment, but it helps raise awareness and reduces the potential risks.
-The HSE also outline that the techniques that should be taught in the training process should be modified to reflect the tasks involved within the job role.
-If an employer fails to provide these necessary requirements, it could make them liable in the event of an accident for slipped disc compensation claims.
+The Health and Safety Executive (HSE) outlines that training those in manual handling positions cannot guarantee a safer working environment, but it helps raise awareness and reduces the potential risks.
+The HSE also outlines that the techniques that should be taught in the training process should be modified to reflect the tasks involved within the job role.
+If an employer fails to provide these requirements, it could make them liable in the event of an accident for slipped disc compensation claims.

 Slipped And Herniated Discs Caused By Manual Handling Accidents